 The Presidential Past and Present in Dialogue

 Playwright Stuart Flack contributes original dialogue spoken by the dancers in Power Goes.
 At key moments, he also collages historical materials of spoken word from the past into scripted accompaniment to the dance movement on stage.
-One of the most startlingly scenes in which he does this is a dialogue between Johnson and Barack Obama taken entirely from speeches made by the two presidents: Johnson’s famous 1965 “We Shall Overcome” speech (sometimes called “The American Promise” speech) in the aftermath of the civil rights march on Selma, Alabama, and Obama’s 2008 “More Perfect Union” address on race that he delivered in the aftermath of the publicity over his former pastor Reverend Jeremiah Wright’s controversial remarks.
+One of the most startlingly scenes in which he does this is a dialogue between Johnson and Barack Obama taken entirely from speeches made by the two presidents: Johnson’s famous 1965 “We Shall Overcome” speech (sometimes called “The American Promise” speech, see below) in the aftermath of the civil rights march on Selma, Alabama, and Obama’s 2008 “More Perfect Union” address (see below as well) on race that he delivered in the aftermath of the publicity over his former pastor Reverend Jeremiah Wright’s controversial remarks.

 LBJ’s speech is by a sitting president.
 He is responding to the grassroots pressure of civil rights protesters and the violent backlash against them.
 Obama’s is by a presidential candidate.
 He transforms a seeming scandal and liability into enormous political capital.
 Both are about the role of race in American life, both historically and in the moment the addresses were delivered.
 Flack skillfully uses collage to bring out where the two speeches—and the men who delivered them—converge and diverge, how they share certain kinds of charismatic forces as public speakers and also, crucially, where they wield power differently.

 Here is Flack’s script:

 Mikhail Fiksel then created a sound design from the speech excerpts that Flack compiled, chopped up, and rearranged into a new sequence (listen below).